Rule 14-410. Accreditation of CLE; undue hardship and special Accreditation.

-(a) Accredited CLE activities provided by this article must:
+(b) Accredited CLE activities provided by this article must:

-(a)(2) be comprised of subject matter directly related to the practice of law; and
+(b)(2) be comprised of subject matter directly related to the practice of law; and

-(a)(3) comply with the specific requirements set forth in this article with respect to each activity.
+(b)(3) comply with the specific requirements set forth in this article with respect to each activity.

-(d) Ethics and professional responsibility courses.
-All courses or components of courses offered to fulfill the ethics and professional responsibility requirement under 14-404(a) must be specifically accredited by the Board.
+(d) Ethics CLE.
+All courses or components of courses offered to fulfill the Ethics CLE requirement under 14-404(a) must be specifically Accredited by the Board.

-Effective May 1, 2016.
+Effective May 1, 2021.